-We do all of our communication via a messaging system called Edulink One.
+We do all of our communication via a messaging system called Arbor.
 All parents will need to either download an app on their mobile phones or use a website.
 We will also continue to use emails in some instances.
 We will communicate with Priority 1 parents via the app regarding reports, trips, events and other activities.
 As well as your email address, we also need a mobile phone number for every parent.
 We will get these from your child's primary school.

-We will let you have the login details for Edulink One before your child starts at Blue Coat.
+We will let you have the login details for Arbor in September.